 These headphones are well-built.
 They're made of solid-feeling plastic and should survive a couple of minor drops and bumps.
-The buds are rated IPX4 for basic water protection, though this isn't something that we currently test for.
+Just like the Skullcandy Dime True Wireless, the buds are rated IPX4 for basic water protection, though this isn't something that we currently test for.

 The Skullcandy Jib True Wireless have a decently stable fit.
 They're not the best option for high-intensity workouts, since they lack stability fins and move around even with low-intensity head movements.
 Consider the Mpow MDots True Wireless or the Skullcandy Spoke True Wireless if you're looking for in-ears with a more stable fit.

 These in-ears have a very bass-heavy sound profile.
 Their overemphasized bass response adds extra thump and rumble to your favorite EDM and hip-hop track, but it also slightly muddies some vocals and lead instruments.
 The rest of their frequency range is quite well-balanced, which should yield clear, present, and detailed vocals and lead instruments.